University of Technology Sydney

 Required texts

 This subject does not require specific text books to be purchased.
-However, students are expected to have read the 'background readings' prior to attending each lecture.
-Full details of all readings required for the lecture and/or tutorial discussions is provided in the subject outline.
-Such readings is made available either from the library or digitally in e-Readings.
+However, students are expected to have read the 'background readings' and 'recommended readings' prior to attending each lecture.
+Full details of all readings required for the lecture and/or tutorial discussions is provided in the subject outline, and are uploaded to Canvas or made available either from the library or digitally in e-Readings.
 In addition, individual students will need to find for themselves academic papers and books for the research tasks.

 Recommended texts